5jt/Tatin/docs/source/glossary.md

 fully qualified namespace
 : A reference beginning with `#.` or `⎕SE.`

+known registries
+: Registries specified in your [user settings](user-settings.md)

+    !!! detail "Registry scans"

+        A registry scan searches known registries with a priority above zero, in descending order of priority.

+package alias
+: A short name you can use locally as an alternative to a full package ID.
+    (Allows you to work with multiple versions of the same package.)

 package ID
 : A case-insensitive pattern for matching against full package names: the name of a package, possibly also including its group; major version number; major and minor version numbers; or major and minor version and patch numbers.
 Examples: